-- Cengage Homework no late completion.
+• Cengage Homework - no late completion.
 Any homework submitted after the due date and time receives a score of 0 for that assignment.

-I will take 90% of the total Aplia score to compensate for occasional illness or other exception. - No midterm make ups for any reason I will drop the lowest score of the three exams. - The final exam can be made up only upon a verifiable emergency circumstance or other conflict per University policy.
-The make up date will be arranged as needed but no later than the Make Up exam day.
-See me as soon as you know you have a problem. - •Pop Quizzes will be given at the beginning of some classes at my discretion -no make ups.
-Any missed quiz receives a score of 0; however, I will drop the worst score in computing your final grade
+• No midterm make ups for any reason I will drop the lowest score of the three exams.

+• The final exam can be made up only upon a verifiable emergency circumstance or other conflict per University policy.
+The make up date will be arranged as needed but no later than the

+Make Up exam day.
+See me as soon as you know you have a problem.

-- •Short writing assignments will be assigned over the course of the semester.
-Typically, these are either paragraph responses or summaries to additional articles. - •I will distribute more detailed information about the individual essay and the group PowerPoint presentation later in the semester. - I will post assignments on Canvas and introduce them in class.
+•Short writing assignments will be assigned over the course of the semester.
+Typically, these are either paragraph responses or summaries to additional articles.

+•I will distribute more detailed information about the individual essay and the group PowerPoint presentation later in the semester.

+•I will post assignments on Canvas and introduce them in class.